rotemdan/YouTubeCinemaMode/README.md

 ## New features and customization

 The script is designed as a basic one-size-fits-all solution to improve the YouTube experience for some people.
-There are currently no plans to add major new features or customization (say similarly to highly customizable scripts such as [YouTube Center](https://github.com/YePpHa/YouTubeCenter) as it would be difficult to maintain on the long term.
-Improvements for the implementation of the current features and behaviours are planned and suggestions are welcome.
+There are currently no plans to add major new features or customization (say similarly to highly customizable scripts such as [YouTube Center](https://github.com/YePpHa/YouTubeCenter)) as it would be difficult to maintain on the long term.
+Improvements/expansions of the implementation of the current features and behaviours are planned and suggestions are welcome.